Michaelvas17/RDSTEMposiumPage/README.md

 This repo serves only for the development of the site, and the site will be hosted on the riverdell.org domain eventually.

-All source files will remain here, of course. (i.e. CSS, JS, Python, and a copy of the page)
+All source files will remain here, of course.

 ### Contributors